lbl-srg/obc/specification/source/useCases.rst

                              2. Performance requirements or targets are incomplete or inconsistent wrt the specific control sequence.

-                             3. Simulation fails to run to completion or fails convergence tests
+                             3. Simulation fails to run to completion or fails convergence tests.
 ---------------------------  ---------------------------------------------------
 Primary Actors               Mechanical Designer/Consultant
 ---------------------------  ---------------------------------------------------